Multithreading (computer architecture): Types

-Conceptually, it is similar to cooperative multi-tasking used in real-time operating systems, in which tasks voluntarily give up execution time when they need to wait upon some type of the event.
+Conceptually, it is similar to cooperative multi-tasking used in real-time operating systems, in which tasks voluntarily give up execution time when they need to wait upon some type of event.
 This type of multithreading is known as block, cooperative or coarse-grained multithreading.

 The goal of multithreading hardware support is to allow quick switching between a blocked thread and another thread ready to run.
 Switching from one thread to another means the hardware switches from using one register set to another.
 To achieve this goal, the hardware for the program visible registers, as well as some processor control registers (such as the program counter), is replicated.
 For example, to quickly switch between two threads, the processor is built with two sets of registers.

 Additional hardware support for multithreading allows thread switching to be done in one CPU cycle, bringing performance improvements.
 Also, additional hardware allows each thread to behave as if it were executing alone and not sharing any hardware resources with other threads, minimizing the amount of software changes needed within the application and the operating system to support multithreading.

 Many families of microcontrollers and embedded processors have multiple register banks to allow quick context switching for interrupts.
 Such schemes can be considered a type of block multithreading among the user program thread and the interrupt threads.

-Fine grained multithreading
+Fine-grained multithreading

-The purpose of Fine grained multithreading is to remove all data dependency stalls from the execution pipeline.
+The purpose of fine-grained multithreading is to remove all data dependency stalls from the execution pipeline.
 Since one thread is relatively independent from other threads, there is less chance of one instruction in one pipelining stage needing an output from an older instruction in the pipeline.
 Conceptually, it is similar to preemptive multitasking used in operating systems; an analogy would be that the time slice given to each active thread is one CPU cycle.